-PCSD officers are authorized to issue parking citations for the violations listed in the Violation and Fines section below.
+PSCPD officers are authorized to issue parking citations for the violations listed in the Violation and Fines section below.
 Officers may issue warnings as appropriate.
 A three-part citation will be issued.
-Part 1 will be left on the violator’s vehicle, Part 2 goes to the PCSD, and Part 3 to a suspense file.
+Part 1 will be left on the violator’s vehicle, Part 2 goes to the PSCPD, and Part 3 to a suspense file.

-- Improper permit for lot in which vehicle is parked
+- Improper permit for a lot in which vehicle is parked

 - No PSC permit in Lot A